databyjp/DEMO_simple_ai_search/README.md

 It connects to a Weaviate instance running on the cloud (at https://edu-demo.weaviate.network), with a read-only Weaviate API key that allows you to perform search queries.

+## Key components

+The bulk of the `AI` functionality is implemented in the `SearchBox` component.

+- `connectToWeaviate` is a helper function that creates a Weaviate client and connects to the Weaviate instance.
+- `queryBuilder` is a helper function that builds the base query, upon which the search query can be built.
+- The vector search functionality is implemented via the `mainSearch` function.
+- The RAG (retrieval augmented generation) functionality is implemented via the `generateSinglePrompt` and `generateGroupedTask` purposes.

+For demonstration purposes, the `QuestionCard` component implements some additional RAG functionality and vector distance calculation, by directly leveraging the OpenAI API.
+Note that in the `SearchBox` component, similar functionalities are abstracted and implemented via the Weaviate API.

 ## How to run

 1. Clone this repo